hillarias/hillarias.github.io/ml_project_page.md

 ### [HAM10000 Skin Lesion Classifier](/pdf/ham1000.pdf)

-Our team developed a mixed model using a Convolutional Neural Network (CNN) with the HAM10000 dataset, achieving 81% accuracy in skin lesion classification.
+Developed a mixed model using a Convolutional Neural Network (CNN) with the HAM10000 dataset, achieving 81% accuracy in skin lesion classification.
 The project entailed rigorous data augmentation and fine-tuning of neural network layers to optimize performance and accuracy

 <img src="images/sankey_207.png?raw=true"/>